 The importance of autistic individuals' perceptual functioning and thought patterns, whose idiosyncrasies have been widely researched, should be taken into account.

 Any autistic individual may present at any age with some or all of the common symptoms set out in this non-exhaustive list:

-- restricted areas of activity/interest
+- limited areas of activity/interest

-- repetitive behaviours (e.g. rocking, twisting of limbs)
+- repetitive behavior (e.g. rocking, twisting limbs)

 - difficulty adapting to changes in routine/environment

 - sensory hyper- or hyposensitivity (to sounds, light, smells, tastes, etc.)